The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 It doesn’t even need to be a specific person.

-It can be something intangible like the government or corporations or unions or special interests or the Matrix.
+It can be something intangible like the government or corporations or unions or special interests or tech companies or right wing extremists or left wing radicals or the Matrix.

 6. The Stakes

-If the voters cast a ballot for you, then you can go to work on their behalf to implement their plan and solve their problems.
+If the voters cast a ballot for you, then you can go to work on their behalf to implement the plan you’ve presented to solve the problems they want fixed.

-But if they don’t vote for you, or worse fail to vote, what will happen then?
+But if they don’t vote for you (or fail to vote) what will happen then?

 7. The Big Ask